 - 1. The Certificate no longer complies with the requirements for algorithm type and key size of the Baseline Requirements, as specified in Sections 6.1.5 and 6.1.6. - 2.
 GlobalSign obtains evidence that the Certificate was misused. - 3.
 GlobalSign receives notice or otherwise becomes aware that the Subscriber violated any of its material obligations under the Subscriber Agreement or Terms of Use. - 4.
 GlobalSign is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g., a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name). - 5.
 GlobalSign is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name. - 6.
 GlobalSign receives notice or otherwise becomes aware of a material change in the information contained in the Certificate. - 7.
 GlobalSign is made aware that the Certificate was not issued in accordance with the Baseline Requirements or GlobalSign's CP or CPS. - 8.
-GlobalSign determines that any of the information appearing in the Certificate is not accurate or is misleading. - 9.
-GlobalSign's right to issue Certificates under the Baseline Requirements expires or is revoked or terminated, unless GlobalSign has made arrangements to continue maintaining the CRL/OCSP Repository. - 10.
-GlobalSign is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed. - 11.
-Revocation is required by GlobalSign's CP and/or CPS. - 12.
+GlobalSign determines that any of the information appearing in the Certificate is inaccurate. - GlobalSign's right to issue Certificates under the Baseline Requirements expires or is revoked or terminated, unless GlobalSign has made arrangements to continue maintaining the CRL/OCSP Repository. - 10.
+Revocation is required by GlobalSign's CP and/or CPS. - 11.
+GlobalSign is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed. - 12.
 The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g., the CA/B Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time). - 13.
 GlobalSign receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the Certificate is no longer legally permitted. - 14.
 The CA Private Key used in issuing the Certificate is suspected to have been compromised. - 15.
-GlobalSign ceases operations for any reason and has not arranged for another CA to provide revocation support for the Certificate.
+GlobalSign ceases operations for any reason and has not arranged for another CA to provide revocation support for the Certificate. - 16.
+The Certificate was issued in violation of the then-current version of the Mozilla Root Store Policy.